huggingface/optimum-habana/examples/kubernetes/README.md

 ![Version: 0.1.0](https://img.shields.io/badge/Version-0.1.0-informational?style=flat-square) ![Type: application](https://img.shields.io/badge/Type-application-informational?style=flat-square) ![AppVersion: 1.11.1](https://img.shields.io/badge/AppVersion-1.11.1-informational?style=flat-square)

-This folder contains a Dockerfile and [Helm chart](https://helm.sh) demonstrating how to run 🤗 Optimum Habana examples can be run using Intel® Gaudi® AI accelerator nodes from a vanilla Kubernetes cluster.
+This folder contains a Dockerfile and [Helm chart](https://helm.sh) demonstrating how 🤗 Optimum Habana examples can be run using Intel® Gaudi® AI accelerator nodes from a vanilla Kubernetes cluster.
 The instructions below explain how to build the docker image and deploy the job to a Kubernetes cluster using Helm.